swarmcom/deploy/README.md

 ./run.sh DOMAIN
 ```

-In case to clear runtime or sql configuration, you might use env variables:
+You may need or want to clear runtime or sql configuration, you might use env variables:

 ```sh
 CLEAR_SQL_DB=1 CLEAR_RUNTIME_DB=1 ./run.sh DOMAIN